If, like many New Zealand online retailers, you’re trying to get your head around the complexities of payment gateways, you need to read this guide!

 First, you have to ask yourself a question:

 What is your business situation?

-From a business perspective, there are a few things you should strive to be clear on before you embark on your selection process (it is might be helpful to couch these points within a specific timeframe – e.g. 12 months):
+From a business perspective, there are a few things you should strive to be clear on before you embark on your selection process.

 - Will your business trade entirely online or will there be a mix of online and physical payments?
 What are the proportions?

 - How rapidly do you expect to grow?